 Can Massage Spread Cancer?

 The concern that increasing circulation via massage will cause the spread of cancer is unfounded.
 Cancer can spread with little or no activity, such as sleeping, breathing, eating, walking, etc. Therefore, there is every reason to believe that gentle, light or compassionate touch can be administered safely and effectively, provided that no direct pressure or massage is applied to the traumatized area affected by disease.

 Light massage may actually have a protective effect, as it keeps the blood and lymph circulating.
 Touch may help prevent tumor proliferation, as it reduces the body's levels of glucocorticoids and cortisol & hormonal measurements of the body's stress levels.
 Conversely, high levels of these substances in the body have been linked to tumor growth.

 Massage therapy does not treat cancer.
-But it does offer patients value.
+But it can have a profound impact on a patient's well being.
 If you are facing breast cancer, talk to your doctor about seeking massage therapy and then book an appointment to begin your journey of healing and self care.

 - with aloha

 Your comment will be posted after it is approved.